423s22/G4/SCRUM/Sprint 3 Retrospective.md

 # Faith Nelson
 ## What went well?
+We really seemed to get into a groove of being able to ask for help from Jacob.
+I felt like we really were able to get on the same page about what each of us are doing.

 ## What failed?
+I feel like there may have been some lack of communication between some of us in explaining the changes that are being made once we figured out how to move forward.

 ## What to do differently?
+Maybe give more group demos and code reviews.

 # Jacob Hofer
 ## What went well?